top of page

 Kid Lit: Refugees’ Experiences

 So, why add refugees to the collective maelstrom?
 Because they are already there.
 Because resistance to, misconceptions of and attacks on refugees have been as persistent a problem as racial, ethnic, religious, gender and sex, and related forms of persecution.
 Because all of the above issues and others, while being their own unique challenges, are also interconnected.
-The biggest underlying challenge in each case is a lack of empathy and willful ignorance and, in no small amount, fear.
+The biggest underlying challenges in each case are a lack of empathy, willful ignorance and, in no small amount, fear plus systemic socioeconomic conditions local, national, and international scales that prevent effective integrated responses.
 Each crisis merits attention as well as individual and collective efforts to address them and to find sustainable solutions in whatever ways we can.

 We can start by opening our hearts and minds.
 Here are some books you can read to begin opening yours and those of your children.
 Please read my previous post, World Refugee Day, if you haven’t, for more context.